ffrosch/nginx-docker/README.md

 #### Modifying template

 If nothing else works, modifying `nginx.tmpl` to include certain things like a customized upstream block could be a solution.
+It is likely that this would require to setup the `nginx-proxy` with seperate containers (see original repo).

 #### Proxy-wide configuration